Group-7-201/5aleha-3alena/README.md

 # Group-7-Project- Team Agreements.

 Names: 1- Sufian.
 2- Qusai.
 3- Ayah.
 4- Sukina.
 5- Abdallah.
 6- Sumaya.

+### About Our Website

+A website for tourists to view our recommended places in Jordan according to previous people who were in Jordan using our guidance through the website.

 ---

 ### Conflict Plan